Orc: Stated etymology

-Tolkien began the more modern use of the English term "orc" to denote a race of evil, humanoid creatures.
+Tolkien began the more modern use of the English term "orc" to denote a race of evil humanoid beings.
 His earliest Elvish dictionaries include the entry Ork (orq-) "monster", "ogre", "demon", together with orqindi and "ogresse".
 He sometimes used the plural form orqui in his early texts.
 He stated that the Elvish words for orc were derived from a root ruku, "fear, horror"; in Quenya, orco, plural orkor; in Sindarin orch, plurals yrch and Orchoth (as a class).
 They had similar names in other Middle-earth languages: uruk in Black Speech; in the language of the Drúedain gorgûn, "ork-folk"; in Khuzdul rukhs, plural rakhâs; and in the language of Rohan and in the Common Speech, orka.